 Rafaella: There’s a need and there’s a want.
 One thing I’ve liked so far is that a lot of the women who have been coming have really wanted to involve their kids in some way.
 To me, that was really surprising.
 One [sexshop] that we had a couple weeks ago, The Erotic Black Woman, it was basically women, from nineteen to mid-forties exploring their sexuality; what they like, what they don’t like… fantasies.
 I was so amazed that there were women with children there who said, “You know what?
 I see value in this.
 Maybe not this specific conversation, per se, but I would love for my children to be involved in this so that I can garner some kind of conversation with them.”

 Dalychia: I’ve been really moved.
-I remember the first workshop we did, I cried afterwards, because people were responding so well to this.
+I remember the first workshop we did, I cried afterward, because people were responding so well to this.
 They want this.
 There’s just so much that comes up because sexuality is connected to so much of our lives.
 To see people who just never had the space or the support to talk about something that’s really important to our human existence, as much as eating, and sleeping, and shitting.

 People kept saying, “St. Louis isn’t the place.
-You need to be in New York or L.A., somewhere that’s more liberal, more open minded.”
+You need to be in New York or L.A., somewhere that’s more liberal, more open-minded.”
 But, I think there’s a need here and people are open to giving us a chance.
 I’ve been really honored by that.
 I’ve been overwhelmed by the response.

 SEX+STL: A lot of the hyper-masculinity that I see coming from, for example, the hip-hop community seems to be a reaction to the way white supremacy seeks to emasculate us.
 But then, that doesn’t leave space for queer black people.